Therapies targeting the renin angiotensin system (RAS) in liver fibrosis

 - Dr Kai Yen Mak, Research Officer

 - Ms Indu Rajapaksha, PhD student

-- Prof Ian Alexander, Childrens Hospital Westmead, University of Sydney
+- Professor Ian Alexander, Childrens Hospital Westmead, University of Sydney

-- A/Prof Sof Andrikopoulos, Department of Medicine, Austin Health, The University of Melbourne
+- Associate Professor Sof Andrikopoulos, Department of Medicine, Austin Health, The University of Melbourne

-- A/Prof Alexandra Sharland, Department of Surgery, Central Clinical School, University of Sydney
+- Associate Professor Alexandra Sharland, Department of Surgery, Central Clinical School, University of Sydney

 - NHMRC project grant: Novel therapies targeting the alternate renin angiotensin system in chronic liver disease (2017-2021).

 - Mak KY, Rajapaksha IG, Angus PW, Herath CB.
 The adeno-associated virus - A safe and effective vehicle for liver-specific gene therapy of inherited and non-inherited diseases.
 Current Gene Therapy.
 Mar 14, 2017 [Epub ahead of print].